 Aarnout Brombacher is Full Professor of Design Theory and Information Flow Analysis.
 Brombacher has an interest in field-data analysis of complex systems in interaction with users and user communities, data analytics and the resulting customer perceived design quality models.
 His early career at Eindhoven University of Technology (TU/e) focused on quality and reliability management, both in the Department of Industrial Design and the Department of Mechanical Engineering.
 He has extensive experience in industrial quality and reliability improvement projects and developing tools and analysis methods for this field.
 Later, his interests shifted to sports, activity and human health, using the increasingly available amounts of individual activity data to help create opportunities for more people to become active.
 He is currently member of the National TopTeam (advisory body of the Dutch government) on Sports and Vitality representing the 14 Dutch universities in this field.

 Aarnout Brombacher holds a BSc and MSc in Electrical Engineering and a PhD in Engineering Science, all from Twente University of Technology.
-Hewas appointed Full Professor at Eindhoven University of Technology (TU/e) in 1993.
+He was appointed Full Professor at Eindhoven University of Technology (TU/e) in 1993.
 He has also worked as a senior consultant for the Reliability section of Philips CFT Development Support.
 Brombacher is a prolific author, having authored and co-authored over 100 journal papers.
 Together with Doug Montgomery, Brombacher is chief-editor of the journal Quality and Reliability Engineering International.
-Brombacher became Dean of the Industrial Design department in 2010 and, in addition, Vice-Rector of TU/e International Relations since 2012.
+Brombacher was Dean of the Industrial Design department between 2010 and 2018 and, in addition, Vice-Rector of TU/e International Relations between 2012 and 2016.
 Brombacher was Distinguished Visiting Professor and Adjunct Professor at the National University of Singapore between 1998 and 2006.

 - Data Acquisition and Visualization through Embodied Sensors